 3. Research gathering

-Their job is to eliminate distracting grammar issues, spelling mistakes or sentence structure.
+Proofreading the content is the final step.
+The proofreader doesn’t need to worry about the meaning of the copy or its impact on the target audience.
+The proofreading process eliminates distracting grammar issues, spelling mistakes, or sentence structure.
 This job is best left to professional proofreaders with fresh eyes and advanced degrees in English.

-Give Your Copy More Grip
+Give Your Writing More Grip